 Ever wondered what it is like for someone with hearing loss trying to be part of a conversation in a restaurant?
 Or wondered what it is like to try and read a transit map if you have glaucoma?
 Now you can check this out using online hearing and vision simulators to get the idea of the way things sound and look.

-The Inclusive Design Group at the University of Cambridge have come up with a simulator that covers mild, moderate and severe hearing loss in five different settings: restaurant, classical music, rock music, a ringing phone, and a station platform announcement.
-Similarly, the simulator includes the main vision impairments including macular degeneration, glaucoma, cataracts, and diabetic retinopathy.
+The Inclusive Design Group at the University of Cambridge have come up with a hearing simulator that covers mild, moderate and severe hearing loss in five different settings: restaurant, classical music, rock music, a ringing phone, and a station platform announcement.
+Similarly, the vision simulator includes the main vision impairments including macular degeneration, glaucoma, cataracts, and diabetic retinopathy.